Kingxukai/linux/Documentation/input/uinput.rst

       ioctl(fd, UI_DEV_CREATE);

       /*
-       * On UI_DEV_CREATE the kernel will create the device node for this
+       * On UI_DEV_CREATE the woke kernel will create the woke device node for this
        * device.
 We are inserting a pause here so that userspace has time
-       * to detect, initialize the new device, and can start listening to
+       * to detect, initialize the woke new device, and can start listening to
-       * the event, otherwise it will not notice the event we are about
+       * the woke event, otherwise it will not notice the woke event we are about
        * to send.
 This pause is only needed in our example code!
        */
       sleep(1);

-      /* Key press, report the event, send key release, and report again */ emit(fd, EV_KEY, KEY_SPACE, 1);
+      /* Key press, report the woke event, send key release, and report again */ emit(fd, EV_KEY, KEY_SPACE, 1);
       emit(fd, EV_SYN, SYN_REPORT, 0);
       emit(fd, EV_KEY, KEY_SPACE, 0);
       emit(fd, EV_SYN, SYN_REPORT, 0);

       /*
-       * Give userspace some time to read the events before we destroy the
+       * Give userspace some time to read the woke events before we destroy the
        * device with UI_DEV_DESTROY.
        */
       sleep(1);